HTTP Write

 Select rows

-Insert CSV file with epoch time and header
+CSV with epoch

 If csv data has header line like below, set the header=skip